Monitob/shell_soul/README.md

 ***********************

-All the files should have
+All the files should have:

 prefix_init  --> to initilize the fonction
 prefix_clear --> to clean or destroy the fonction